pierre-pretorius/nebulex/guides/learning/creating-new-adapter.md

 end
 ```

 We won't be writing tests ourselves.
-Instead, we will use shared tests from the
+Instead, we'll use shared tests from the
 Nebulex parent repo.
-To do so, we will create a helper module in
+To do so, we'll create a helper module in
-`test/shared/cache_test.exs` that will `use` test suites for behaviour we are
+`test/shared/cache_test.exs` that uses test suites for the behaviors we're
-going to implement.
-The minimal set of behaviours is `KV` and `Queryable` so
-we'll go with them.
+implementing.
+We'll test both `KV` and `Queryable` behaviors.

 ```elixir
 defmodule NebulexMemoryAdapter.CacheTest do